C-Carroll/capstone/README.md

 # Capstone - Bandcamp
 * Bandcamp is a web application that allows users to post there music and others to listen.
 We invite users to review others work and share there opinions with the world.
+If users like a song/a;bum they can add it to there library for future reference.

 ## MVP
 ### 1. Products